saketh333/WhiteBoard/README.md

 NPI Weekly - FTP to DB (Runs Every Week) Automated with Logic apps, Runbooks and Data Factory Profit Watch - FTP to Email Logic Apps and Data Factory Medispan - EManaged Care Report (NDC, GPI) Taken From Medispan and Vendor comparing drugs for prices and getting the cheapest one.

+## Azure Machine Learning Studio
+__Preparing Data - Feature Engineering - Training models - Deploying models__

+Workspace has all the assests of the Azure Machine Learning Studio - Access control is on the workspace level

+Settings - DataGateways can be used to connect local hosted data to AMLS

+# Data Sources

+- (Local or AzureBlob)txt,CSV,TSV,Excel,ARFF
+- SQL Database(Azure or On Prem)
+- Web Resource
+- HDInsight, Hive Table (Big Data)

+Data can be imported into a data set which will be available in that workspace or in an experiment importing data using a module and coverting it into a dataset using convert to dataset module.